- Why Is Quality Control Necessary?

 Quality can be defined in many ways, such as excellence of services rendered and/or good value provided for the price paid.
-For example, well-defined bed lines, good use of color and correct placement of plants are easily recognized features of a quality landscape (Fig. 1a).
-Although it is less obvious, a quality job can also be defined in terms of what the company did to enhance a natural feature ? for example, the difference between a muddy ditch and a clear, flowing stream (Fig. 1b).
+For example, well-defined bed lines, good use of color and correct placement of plants are easily recognized features of a quality landscape (Figure 1a).
+Although it is less obvious, a quality job can also be defined in terms of what the company did to enhance a natural feature — for example, the difference between a muddy ditch and a clear, flowing stream (Figure 1b).

 It is also important to realize that the definition of quality is somewhat unique to your company and is intricately related to the success of your business.

 Define the things that show quality in your company.
 You will need to spend some time defining who you are and who you are not, recognizing that you cannot be everything to everyone and still do everything well.
 Typical items to consider include superior design and installation, well-defined bed lines, use of color through annuals and perennials, specialized pruning of woody ornamentals, mulching, weed and other pest control, lawn maintenance and litter pick-up.

 Even more important is to ask your customer to help you define quality.
 Landscape firms tend to think in terms of product rendered, but the client is probably also concerned about the quality of your workers.

 Talk to your workers about how the customer would define "clean and neat."

 - How is their appearance?
 For example, hair length, personal grooming, etc.?

 - Do they wear uniforms and/or clean clothes?